-This article contains the top attractions and things to do in Tenerife, one of the best Spanish islands in the Atlantic.
+This article contains the top attractions and things to do in Tenerife.
+This destination is not only one of the top islands in the Canaries but also the Kingdom of Spain.
 We also provide an insight into the history of the island.
 The orange links further down the page will take you to monthly climate pages, resorts and other attractions.

 Some Of The Top Attractions in Tenerife

 1) Teide National Park

 Mount Teide dominates much of the centre of Tenerife which includes the skyline.
 It’s also the third biggest volcano in the world if you are measuring Teide from it’s base.

 Teide volcano is the main attraction of Teide National Park and indeed, the island of Tenerife itself.
 The massive crater alone has a width of 10 miles.
 Standing at 3,718 metres above sea level, Teide is the highest point in Spain.
 A cable car takes visitors up to the summit of the peak.
 Here you experience some of the most spectacular vistas in the Atlantic.

 When To Go? – February

 The atmospheric conditions at the peak are incredible as clouds roll in.
 This is especially true if you pay a visit around February or March when conditions are quite overcast.

 2) Loro Parque

 Loro Parque opened it’s doors in December 1972.
 This superb attraction quickly became the number one in Tenerife.
 It has since welcomed over 40 million visitors.